NapoleonWils0n/kodi-playercorefactory/windows/README.md

 move the mpv.conf text file into the %APPDATA%\mpv folder

+the mpv.conf file is included in this directory

 ### add mpv to your windows system path

 ;C:\Program Files (x86)\mpv\